acidjackcat/acitTail/README.md

 # acitTail
-mt pet has a tail, this it
+My pet has a tail, this it.
+So here is some changees needed for my first commit;